In the Heat of the Night (film): Plot

-Delores' brother Mr. Purdy, a hostile local, brings her to the police station and files statutory rape charges against Wood for getting her pregnant.
-When Tibbs insists on being present during Delores' questioning, Purdy is offended that a Black man is present during her interrogation and soon afterwards gathers a mob to attack Tibbs.
+Delores' older brother Lloyd, a hostile racist, brings her to the police station to file statutory rape charges against Wood for getting her pregnant.
+When Tibbs insists on being present during Delores' questioning, Lloyd is offended and gathers a lynch mob to attack Tibbs.

 Tibbs pressures illegal abortionist Mama Caleba to reveal that she is about to provide an abortion for Delores.
-When she arrives and sees Tibbs, Delores runs away.
-Tibbs follows her and confronts her armed boyfriend, Ralph, a cook at a local roadside diner.
-Purdy's mob also arrives and holds Tibbs at gunpoint.
+When Delores arrives and sees Tibbs, she runs away.
+Tibbs follows Delores and confronts her armed boyfriend, Ralph Henshaw, a cook at a roadside diner.
+Lloyd's mob arrives and holds Tibbs at gunpoint.

-Tibbs tells Purdy to check Delores' purse for the money Ralph gave her for an abortion, which he got from killing and robbing Colbert.
-Purdy realizes Tibbs is right when he examines the purse.
-After Purdy confronts him for getting his sister pregnant, Ralph shoots Purdy dead.
-Tibbs grabs Ralph's gun as Gillespie arrives on the scene.
-Ralph is arrested and confesses to the killing of Colbert.
-After hitchhiking a ride with Colbert and asking him for a job, Ralph attacked him at the construction site of the new factory, intending only to knock Colbert unconscious and rob him, but instead accidentally killing him.
+Tibbs tells Lloyd to check Delores' purse for the $100 Ralph gave her for an abortion, which he got from killing and robbing Colbert.
+Lloyd realizes that Tibbs is right when he opens the purse and finds the money.
+After Lloyd confronts Ralph for getting his sister pregnant, Ralph shoots Lloyd dead.
+Tibbs grabs Ralph's gun.
+Ralph is arrested and confesses to killing Colbert.
+He explains that after hitchhiking a ride with Colbert and asking him for a job, Ralph attacked him at the construction site of the new factory, intending only to knock him unconscious and rob him but accidentally killing him instead.

-Tibbs arrives at the station to meet his train to go to Philadelphia, as Gillespie, having carried his suitcase, shakes Tibbs' hand and bids him farewell.
-In the final interaction between Gillespie and Tibbs, as the detective ascends the stairs onto the train, for one last time Gillespie calls out to him and sincerely tells Tibbs "you take care...you hear?".
-Next, after a moment of hesitation, Tibbs turns around to face Gillespie and offers Gillespie a warm smile in reply.
-Gillespie then smiles back at Tibbs as Tibbs boards the train and as the train pulls away from the station finally bound for Philadelphia.
+Tibbs arrives at the station to meet his train to return to Philadelphia, as Gillespie, having carried his suitcase, shakes Tibbs' hand and bids him farewell.
+In their final interaction, as Tibbs ascends the stairs onto the train, Gillespie sincerely tells him: "You take care, you hear?"
+After a hesitation, Tibbs gives a warm smile and says, "Yeah.”
+Gillespie smiles back at Tibbs as he boards the train.